European Cooperation in Science and Technology (COST)

 Working Group 1: "Theoretical frameworks for gravity effects below the Planck energy", and

 Working Group 2: "Phenomenology of quantum gravity"

-I am also a member of the review committee of an extensive review paper on theory and phenomenology of quantum gravity, currently being prepared by the action members to be published in September 2021.
+I am also a member of the review committee of an extensive review paper on theory and phenomenology of quantum gravity, currently being prepared by the action members which was published in 2021.

 LISA Consortium and LISA-Canada

 The Laser Interferometer Space Antenna (LISA) collaboration is a consortium of several European countries and the US which works towards constructing a gravitational wave detector in space and use it to do various experiments related to a wide range of subjects in gravitational physics, cosmology and astrophysics.

 I am a member of LISA, particularly the following working groups: